 The recent government decision to issue “floating rate notes” (FRN) could have a dramatic and dangerous effect on our economy and our industry.
 The government’s plan is to issue FRN with an adjustable rate reestablished every 6 months.
 Instead of fixed interest rate notes, this new approach would have a variable interest rate.

 Now layer in the FRN and what happens?
-The government has put its competitive advantage at great risk because already in force notes (FRN) will need to adjust up to satisfy the contractual agreement.
-By putting their competitive advantage at risk we are also swept into the fray, our advantage of safety over other investment options could be diminished by the loss of our competitive position.
+The government has put its competitive advantage at significant risk because already in force notes (FRN) will need to adjust up to satisfy the contractual agreement.
+By putting their competitive advantage at risk we are also swept into the fray, the loss of our competitive position could diminish our advantage of safety over other investment options.

 What are the chances of this happening?
 Simply history.
 Throughout history inflation has never been able to rest; it always raises its head.
 The only option the government currently has to keep inflation at bay is what?